Bayport-Blue Point High School: Football

-Phantoms Varsity Football won three Division Four Suffolk County Championships in a row in 2022, 2023, and 2024.
+Phantoms Varsity Football won five Division Four Suffolk County Championships in a row in 2022, 2023, 2024, and 2025.
 This success ended a dominant run by Shoreham-Wading River in Suffolk County Division Four, as SWR was the Suffolk Division Four champion six times between 2014 and 2021, winning four Long Island titles in this time.
 In 2022 and 2023 BBP Football won Long Island as well, before being defeated by Wantagh in 2024 in the title game.
 The loss to Wantagh ended a 34 game winning streak, the second longest active streak on Long Island while it was active.

-Other Achievements
+Other achievements

 The school's cross country and track & field teams have won division, county, and state championship titles.

 The Varsity Baseball team won the State Championship in 2013 and 2014.
 In both years, they also won Suffolk County and Long Island, which they also did in 2015 and 2004.
 They won Suffolk County in 2003 as well.

 The mascot is the Phantom, and the school colors are blue and gold.
 In Spring of 2017, the High School received a turf playing field.